mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 Swap:             0B          0B          0B
 ```

-And the amount of CPUs:
+And the number of CPUs:

 ```
 nproc